 - Experimenting with keywords to see which ones work best.

-Other tasks that PPC experts get involved with include creating landing pages for each ad campaign, adding tracking code to web pages, and using technology like heat maps to help optimise the user experience for visitors and boost sales conversions.
+Other tasks that Paid Search experts get involved with include creating landing pages for each ad campaign, adding tracking code to web pages, and using technology like heat maps to help optimise the user experience for visitors and boost sales conversions.

 How to Become a PPC Expert